-This communication-intensive course is designed to help students better understand the demands on corporations to be ethical and meet societal expectations.
-The first half of the course builds up foundational paradigms and concepts, including stakeholder theory, business responses to sustainability grand challenges, the United Nations Sustainable Development Goals, individual- and organizational ethics, corporate social responsibility, and corporate governance.
-The remainder focuses on business-stakeholder relationships—such as those between organizations and the natural environment, consumers, nongovernmental organizations, government, and employees—along with relevant applied topics like climate change, the hedonic treadmill, social media ethics, gender- and racial diversity, and technology ethics.
+This course is designed to help students better understand the demands on corporations to be ethical and meet societal expectations.
+The first half of the course builds up foundational paradigms and concepts, including the stakeholder view of the firm, business responses to sustainability issues, the United Nations Sustainable Development Goals, individual- and organizational ethics, corporate social responsibility, and corporate governance.
+The remainder focuses on business-stakeholder relationships—such as those between organizations and the natural environment, consumers, nongovernmental organizations, government, and employees—along with relevant applied topics like climate change, social media ethics, gender- and racial diversity, and technology ethics.

 Fundamentals of Management